JonathanYogev/NutritionTracker/README.md

 2.  **Processor Lambda (`processor_lambda.py`)**:
     -   Triggered by new messages in the **SQS queue**.
+    -   **Idempotency Check**: Uses a DynamoDB table to ensure each message is processed only once.
     -   Downloads the image from Telegram.
-    -   Uses the Gemini Vision API to identify food items and estimate weights.
+    -   Uses the Gemini API to identify food items and estimate weights.
-    -   For each food item, it queries the FoodData Central API to find the best nutritional match (using Gemini again to refine the choice).
+    -   For each food item, it queries the FoodData Central API across multiple data types (SR Legacy, Foundation, Survey (FNDDS)) to find the best nutritional match (using Gemini again to refine the choice).
     -   Calculates total nutrition for the meal.
     -   Writes the meal data to the primary Google Sheet.
     -   Sends a final summary message to the user on Telegram.